 A room with air conditioning will cost about $8 US dollars per night, while nicer accommodation options will be $20 US dollars per night.

 For travelers who want to spend a little more on accommodation but not quite hit the luxury options, you should expect to spend about $40 US dollars per night for a hotel.
 Luxury options will easily cost hundreds per night and may not be affordable for your budget.

-Airbnb is available in Cambodia, but you should really only expect good listings to be available in the popular cities.
+Airbnb is available in Cambodia, though you should really only expect good listings to be available in popular cities.
 In the countryside or outside of main cities, people may not have the ability to list their property.
-But nice properties and locations can usually be booked for less than $50 US dollars per night.
+Nice properties and locations can usually be booked for less than $50 US dollars per night.

 How to Get Around

-Cambodia is not massive, but that doesn’t mean that it can still be easily travelled on a time sensitive vacation.
-The country is still big enough that reaching some destinations can be difficult if you are not taking a domestic flight, but buses are available.
+Cambodia is not massive, though that doesn’t mean that it can still be easily traveled on a time-sensitive vacation.
+The country is still big enough that reaching some destinations can be difficult if you are not taking a domestic flight and buses are available.
 Most people will want to see as much as they can, which means it’s important to budget the cost of transportation.

 If you don’t want to spend the money on a flight and are willing to spend the time to travel by bus, you can save money.
 Most buses will cost less than $10 US dollars, even if you are going long distances.
 Shorter bus rides can cost as little as $3 US dollars.

 If you are traveling around one city like Phnom Penh, motorcycle taxis or tuk-tuks and buses are the best way to go.
 Most motorcycle taxis will cost about $1 US dollars to travel 6-9 miles.
 Shorter rides will cost even less.